Skip to content

 I’m generally speaking pro DIY trips: you save money and get to see what you really want.
 However, places like Western Sichuan are an exception because they are very remote and difficult to explore and appreciate without a local guide.

-I did travel with a travel agency, and it helped me to see many more places than I would have if I had traveled using the few public buses in the area.
-I recommend Gopagoda because they specialize in this area of Sichuan and have very good connections with local people.
+I traveled with a travel agency, and it helped me see many more places than I would have if I had used the few public buses in the area.
+I recommend this agency because they specialize in this area of Sichuan and have very good connections with local people.
 This will help you have a much deeper experience.
-Tell them I gave you their contact information to get a small discount.
+Tell them I gave you their contact information so you can get a small discount.

 First stop: Chengdu (成都)

-I wrote an extensive Travel Guide to Chengdu, where you can find ideas about what to do and see in the city.
+I wrote an extensive Travel Guide to Chengdu, with ideas for what to do and see in the city.
 This is generally the trip’s starting point, and it takes about two hours to leave the urban area and start driving up the mountains surrounding the city.

-If you are traveling with Gopagoda, you can ask them to include a quick visit to the viral Dujiangyan Zhongshuge Library, located about 1.5 hours north of Chengdu.
+If you are traveling with the agency I recommended, you can ask them to include a quick visit to the viral Dujiangyan Zhongshuge Library, located about 1.5 hours north of Chengdu.
 Remember that it looks nice in pictures, but in reality, it is a bit underwhelming: most books are fake, and people only go there to take pictures.

 This panda center is surrounded by lush mountains, and some wild pandas live in the nearby forest, although it is very difficult to see any.